cccbr/runningatower/content/docs/040-Finance/index.md

 - Peals

 These may be determined in consultation with the tower authority.

-Subscriptions, to tower and local society.

-## Payment of Fees

-Arrangements must also be made for how the ringers receive the money.
-In the Church of England, it is likely that the couple pay all the costs at one time and the church then pass the money to the recipient groups.
-With the reduction in use of cash, the church may expect to do this via bank transfer.
+If there are no fixed fees it is not unusual to expect voluntary donations from visiting bands and individuals.

 <img src="Electronic_donation.jpg" alt="drawing" height="250"/>